WE ARE DIFFERENT

 What is a Pedorthist?

 A Pedorthist is the title of a professional who has specialized training to modify footwear and employ supportive devices to address condition which effects the feet and lower limbs.
-They specializing in helping people with neuropathy pain, and the healing of foot ulcers.
+They specialize in helping people with neuropathy pain, and the healing of foot ulcers.

 He worked on and off in the shoe repair business and during times when he moved away from shoe repair, he was busy trying his hand at other businesses.
-At one point he had a limousine service and construction, But he has always had a passion for helping people that had a leg length discrepancy and shoe repair in general.
+At one point he had a limousine service and construction, but he has always had a passion for helping people that had a leg length discrepancy and shoe repair in general.
 He decided to would find a job doing what he loved.
 He was lucky because he did not just find a job but was presented with the opportunity to take over the ownership of Lilburn Shoe Repair and Pedorthics.

 Lilburn Shoe’s History

 Established in 1977, the original owner of Lilburn Shoe was one of the pioneers in Pedorthics and actually helped write a number of the books on the subject.
 Fortunately for Buddy and our customers, the previous owner agreed to stay on for another year.
 Buddy took advantage of this and learned everything about Pedorthics under his tutelage.

 Shoe repair is among the oldest forms of recycling.
 Repairing your shoes has kept some 62 million pairs of shoes out of landfills and on consumers feet each year.

 Originally, shoes were made one at a time by hand, often by groups of shoemakers, or cobblers.
 In the 18th century, dozens or more of masters, journeymen and apprentices would labor together in a shop, dividing up the work.
 A customer could come into a shop and be individually measured.
 Then return to pick up their new shoes in as little as a day.

 The shoemaking trade flourished in the eighteenth and early nineteenth centuries but began to be affected by industrialization in the later nineteenth century.